-Listen in below to the full podcast, Episode #221 Living Like it's the 1800's – Wood Stove Cooking & Frugal Living Tips of the Pioneering Today Podcast, where we don’t just inspire you, but give you the clear steps to create the homegrown garden, pantry, kitchen and life you want for your family and homestead.
+This podcast is episode #221, you can catch all my other Pioneering Today Podcasts right here.
+I don't only want to inspire you, but I want to give you the clear steps to create the homegrown garden, pantry, kitchen, and life you want for your family and homestead.

 How to Manage Without Power